Lasik Vs PRK Eye Corrective Surgery

 This surgery is considered to be very safe for older adults, and the average age of patients seeking the surgery is 39 years of age.
 Patients are carefully screened prior to the surgery to make sure they are appropriate candidates.

-The cost of LASIK surgery varies between various physicians, however, rates are often quoted per eye.
-If you are having both eyes done, which is the more common scenario, the average cost for wavefront-guided LASIK is approximately $2000 per eye.
-LASIK surgery with the blade created flap averages approximately $1600 per eye.
-Again, prices vary widely between physicians in different areas of the country.
+Again, prices vary widely among physicians in different areas of the country.
 It is important to verify the physician’s reputation before proceeding with any surgery.
 Some healthcare insurance companies will cover part of the cost or offer a percentage discount.

 Eye Correction Benefits